Menu

 Register

 This is a great opportunity to meet colleagues and network.
-Thank you for supporting the APS and I am looking forward to welcoming you from 6:30pm, Monday, 9th March 2025 at the Tattersalls Club, Sydney.
+Thank you for supporting the APS and I am looking forward to welcoming you from 6:30pm (for a 7pm start), Wednesday 9th September 2026 in the Press Room at the Paradox Hotel, Sydney.

 Current financial members of the APS NSW are invited to attend the dinner meeting at no additional cost.